flytbase/VoiceInk/VOICEINK_FEATURE_ROADMAP.md

 ---

 *This roadmap is a living document that should be updated quarterly based on user feedback, market changes, and technical developments.*

+issues found post transcriptioncard breakdown

+1. in card collapsed state, action buttons got removed.
+2. in card collapsed state, the two icons showing transcript and enhance count do not represent correct ui state. it should have both icon and count just like when it is in expanded state.
+3. card selected state - border color visibility got removed.
+4. in expanded state, the chip vresion, enhaceversion row got removed and replaced by a warning icon.
+5. in expanded state, show more/less button got removed.
+6. clicking on retranscribe button did not trasition to loading state, intead shows wierd warning icon.